Gwen-Bradbury/MS3/README.md

 - _Cancel button_ - This button cancels the request to add a new walk.

+Unfortunately I didn't have time to implement the 'Add to My Walks' button that would have been visiable on the 'Home' page.
+I've added it to the 'Features left to Implement' README.md section.

 ### Features left to Implement -

+- _Add to My Walks button_- A button that allows users to add other users walks that they would like to do, to thier 'My Walks' page.
+The 'Delete' button will only delete the walk from thier page, not the DB.
+It won't have an 'Edit' button.

 - _More Parks_- Add more Parks for users to add walks into.